stream-labs/streamlabs-desktop-api-docs/README.md

 The web-interface also includes a simple console for testing direct API requests
 ![Screenshoot1](https://raw.githubusercontent.com/stream-labs/streamlabs-obs-api-docs/master/screenshots/screen2.png)

-# How to run web-application on the local machine
+# How to run this app on the local machine
 * clone the repo
 * install the web-interface application via `npm install`
 * run `npm start` to start simple HTTP server